denidiasjr/FindExtension/README.md

-# Copy Extension
+# FindExtension

-Copy files recursively selected by extension
+Just a simple way to find files in your computer by extension.

+Under development 🙂